jakobhoeg/nextjs-ollama-llm-ui/README.md

 ```

 # Installation to run locally 📖

+> make sure to use the correct node version or consider using [nvm](https://github.com/nvm-sh/nvm?tab=readme-ov-file) to manage your node versions.

 To install and run a local environment of the web interface, follow the instructions below.